devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 <details><summary><strong><ins>1.Disable the black screen texts on boot up</ins></strong></summary>

 ( Disabling the Verbose mode)A new hackintosh User uses this.
-To disable it, In Config.plist, navigate to NVRAM -> Add -> `7C436110-AB2A-4BBB-A880-FE41995C9F82` -> `boot-args` -> remove the `-v` argument.
+To disable it, In Config.plist, navigate to 'NVRAM' ->  go to Add `7C436110-AB2A-4BBB-A880-FE41995C9F82` -> `boot-args` -> remove the `-v` argument.
 Save it and reboot.
  </details>

 <details><summary><strong><ins> 2.
 Disable ShowPicker</ins></strong></summary>